marinatalantceva/epp22-23-final_project/README.md

 ## Usage

-The following steps must be followed chronologically to understand the purpose as well as the outcome of this project:
+The following steps must be followed chronologically to understand the purpose as well as the results of this project:

 1. Read the following chapter **Project Purpose** to get an intuition what the *Helium Network* is about.
 We briefly describe what a *Helium* hotspot is and what makes people adopt it.
 We additionally explain where we get our data from.
 2. Run pytask (as explained below).